guifi/guifi-cxoln/CXOLN.en_US.md

 >La xarxa, com a xarxa oberta, lliure i neutral té vocació inequívoca de ser una xarxa més de la gran xarxa de xarxes que és Internet i per aquest motiu guifi.net procura formar part activa dels organismes que formen Internet i, com a operador, procurar acords i mecanismes d'interconnexió eficients amb tots els altres operadors.
 Tanmateix, actualment a Internet, els altres operadors poden ser més restrictius i no tan oberts pel que fa a la interconnexió amb les seves xarxes, per exemple fent una explotació comercial de la interconnexió o del trànsit.
 Com que en aquests casos no és possible aplicar el [principi de reciprocitat](#7-principi-de-reciprocitat), el trànsit cap a l'internet d'aquests operadors es considera fora de l'àmbit dels [Comuns de la XOLN](#cxoln), i com a tal, respecte de la XOLN, n'esdevé un contingut.
 Per tant, aquesta mena d'interconnexió s'ofereix als participants com qualsevol altre servei dins de la xarxa, i típicament n'hi pot haver de dos tipus:

-`>>> work in progress <<<`

 The network, as an open, free and neutral network has the unequivocal vocation to be one of the networks within the `big|huge?` network of networks which is the Internet.
-Thus, guifi.net wants to actively participate in the Internet organizations, and, as an operator, to establish interconnection agreements with the rest of the operators.
-Nonetheless, currently in the Internet, other operators may be more restrictive and less open in regard to the interconnection with their networks, doing, for instance, a commercial exploitation of the interconnection or the traffic.
-Because in these cases is not possible to apply the [Principle of Reciprocity](#7-principle-of-reciprocity), the Internet traffic towards these operators is considered to be out of the [CXOLN](#cxoln), and as such it must be considered as a content.
-Thus, this type of interconnection is offered to the participants as any other service in the network, the most frequent ways are:
+Thus, Guifi.net will actively seek to participate in organizations which form the Internet, and, as an operator, it will seek to establish efficient interconnection mechanisms and agreements with all other operators.
+Nevertheless, currently on the Internet, other operators may be more restrictive and less open with regard to interconnections with their networks, for instance by commercially exploiting interconnections or traffic.
+As in these cases it is not possible to apply the [principle of reciprocity](#7-principle-of-reciprocity), the traffic towards the Internet of those operators is considered to be excluded from the [CXOLN](#cxoln), and as such, _vis-à-vis_ the XOLN it is considered as `content|"content"`.
+Therefore, this type of interconnection is offered to participants as any other service within the network, and typically these are of two kinds:

 >+ **a.** El que proporcionen els participants a partir de les connexions que puguin tenir amb altres operadors com a portes cap a Internet.

-+ **a.** The interconnections provided by the participants from the Internet connections they may have with other operators.
++ **a.** That which is provided by participants from the connections they may have with other operators as a gateway towards the Internet.

 >+ **b.** El que s'obté a través de la interconnexió amb xarxes ("peering") d'altres operadors.

-+ **b.** The interconnections that result from the peering process with other operators.
++ **b.** That which is obtained via the interconnection with other operators' networks ("peering").

 >    Qui proporciona aquests serveis determinarà si ho fa "tal qual", o amb algun tipus de compromís de servei.

-    Whoever offers these services establishes if they are offered as an “as it is” services or with some services compromises.
+    Whoever offers these services will determine if they offer them on an "as is" basis, or with some kind of service `commitment|level agreement`.

 >### 7. Principi de reciprocitat